tiagomagnusss/tiagomagnusss/README.md

 ### Welcome!

-_I'm a software developer and a computer science undergraduate, with focus on cybersecurity.
+_I'm a software developer and a computer scientist, with focus on cybersecurity.
 My current plan is to keep working on my software engineering and DevOps skills._

 I've already worked/am currently working with: